Are you an adviser? Go to Unbiased Pro

 When you apply for a mortgage, you agree to repay the loan via monthly instalments at a set interest rate over a defined period.

-You can choose to get a fixed-rate mortgage so you know how much you’ll pay back each month, or you can opt for a different type of mortgage, where your monthly payments may vary.
+You can choose a fixed-rate mortgage, so you know how much you’ll pay back each month, or you can opt for a variable rate mortgage, where your monthly payments will change when interest rates rise or fall.

-With a mortgage, the principal (or capital) is the amount you borrow and have to pay back, while the interest rate represents the interest you pay, so the mortgage provider will lend you money.
+With a mortgage, the principal (or capital) is the amount you borrow and have to pay back, while the interest is the charge you pay for the loan.

-If you get a repayment mortgage, you’ll repay the capital and the interest over a fixed period, clearing your mortgage by the end of the term.
+• Repayment mortgage: If you get a repayment mortgage, you’ll repay the capital and the interest over a fixed period, clearing your mortgage by the end of the term.
+This is the most popular option as it means you will eventually own the property outright.

-Alternatively, you could get an interest-only mortgage, in which you pay only the interest during the mortgage term and repay the capital after the term ends.
+• Interest-only mortgage: Here you only pay the interest during the mortgage term and repay the capital after the term ends.
+However, to do this, you may need to sell your property.

 There are also part-and-part mortgages, where you pay off some of your mortgage but not the whole amount, combining repayment and interest-only.